nikouu/Adafruit-Feather-CO2-Meter/README.md

 | Total                                                                                       |     $93.10 |

 The only soldering needed is to attach the given headers onto the RP2040.

-## How to use this repository

-### Tutorials
-The Tutorials folder contains lift and shift code to do the exact same steps I did.
-They include the correct binaries too so it just works straight away.
-There's also a readme there to go over what each of the folders contain.

-### Running the code
-Assuming you have all the components above, the src folder has all you need to lift and shift the code and binaries to your Feather.

 ## Development